 |The placement doesn’t have adequate budget.||Increase the placement budget to allow bidding on incoming requests.|

 |The placement flight dates don’t overlap with the impression delivery dates for the deal.||Edit the placement’s flight dates as needed.|

 |Low Win Rate||The placement’s maximum bid (floor or fixed) is below the minimum required by the deal.||Increase the placement’s Max Bid as needed.|

 |The placement uses pre-bid filters that limit bidding.||Lower the thresholds of the pre-bid filters to allow more bidding.|

 |Audience targeting for the placement is too restrictive.||Check if the specified audience targets have enough active users, and expand the audience if possible.|

 You can export the data on the Sites, Ads, or Frequency tab to your browser’s default download folder as a report in XLSM format.

-For other data breakouts, view the legacy campaign-level reporting pages from Campaigns Classic.
-The legacy report includes sections on Geography, Device, Viewability, and Audience Performance data.
+For other data breakouts, view the campaign-level reporting pages.
+The report includes sections on Geography, Device, Viewability, and Audience Performance data.